Build safe, stable railways in the most challenging of conditions

 Churchill Rail Line

-Paradox Access Solutions is proud to be selected to begin repairs on the Hudson Bay Rail Line to Churchill in northern Manitoba.
-The project owned by Arctic Gateway Group began September 4, 2018 and aims to complete immediate remediation on approximately 30 washed-out sections totaling just under two kilometers.
+Paradox Access Solutions is proud to have worked on the Hudson Bay Rail Line to Churchill in northern Manitoba.
+The project owned by Arctic Gateway Group began September 4, 2018 and immediate remediation on approximately 30 washed-out sections that totalled just under two kilometers, was completed in November 2018.

-The only land access to Churchill, the project will impact the citizens of Churchill, who depend on the line for the delivery of necessities to the community, as well as the more than 40 First Nations communities in the area.
-Paradox aims to help return the line to service in 2018, before more complete repairs begin in 2019.
+The rail line is the only land access to Churchill and this project has impacted the citizens of Churchill, who depend on the line for the delivery of necessities to the community, as well as the more than 40 First Nations communities in the area.
+Paradox is proud that these necessities are now being delivered to the citizens of the impacted communities.